nh-server/switch-guide/docs/user_guide/emummc/launching_cfw.md

 You will now be able to launch the Homebrew Menu by opening the album or by holding the R button while launching any game (including demos/cartridges), or application (e.g. Youtube/Hulu).
 If R is not held, the game or application will launch like normal.

 !!! warning "A note about using the album for the Homebrew Menu"
     - Using the album for the Homebrew Menu instead of a game or application has several limitations, including but not limited to: a smaller amount of available memory (RAM), as well as being unable to launch a full-featured web browser.
 It is strongly recommended to launch homebrew through applications or games instead.
-If your games don't show up as "installed" on your switch, copy the contents of the `Nintendo` folder from the root of the sd card to the `emummc/RAW1/Nintendo` folder

 !!! tip "Adding new applications"
     - Place homebrew applications (`.nro` files) into the `switch` folder on your SD card.